wlcreate/wlcreate/README.md

   <img src='https://random-memer.herokuapp.com/' title="Meme" alt="Please refresh the page if the meme doesn't show up." width=40%>
 </details>

-## 🤓 What I'm currently working on
+## 🤓 What I'm keeping busy with:
-* Learning & practicing algorithms and data structures
+* Working on a team with [The Collab Lab](https://the-collab-lab.codes) as part of the Winter 2021 cohort
+* Working as a Teaching Assistant as part of the Tech Talent Pipeline's Bootcamp at John Jay
 * Learning Artificial Intelligence as part of Udacity's Bertelsmann Scholarship (AI in Business Track)
+* Learning & practicing data structures and algorithms
 * Writing blog posts on [Medium](https://waverley-place.medium.com/)

 ## 📈 Github Stats